Luke Cage season 2: Casting

-Colter returns to star as Cage, along with Simone Missick as Misty Knight, Rosario Dawson as Claire Temple, Alfre Woodard as Mariah Dillard, and Theo Rossi as Hernan "Shades" Alvarez.
-In July 2017, Marvel announced the casting of Mustafa Shakir as John McIver, and Gabrielle Dennis as Tilda Johnson.
+Mike Colter returns to star as Luke Cage, along with Simone Missick as Mercedes "Misty" Knight, Rosario Dawson as Claire Temple, Alfre Woodard as Mariah Stokes-Dillard, and Theo Rossi as Hernan "Shades" Alvarez.
+In July 2017, Marvel announced the casting of Mustafa Shakir as John "Bushmaster" McIver, and Gabrielle Dennis as Tilda Johnson.

-Thomas Q. Jones reprises his role as Comanche in the season, along with Danny Johnson as Benjamin Donovan, and Justin Swain as Mark Bailey.
+Thomas Q. Jones reprises his role as Darius "Comanche" Jones in the season, along with Danny Johnson as Benjamin "Big Ben" Donovan, and Justin Swain as Mark Bailey.
 In October 2017, it was revealed that Finn Jones would be reprising his role as Danny Rand / Iron Fist in the season.
 Colter explained that there had been interest from fans to see more of the previously established relationship between Cage and Jessica Jones, but for this season they "went out on a limb" and decided to give to the fans of the "Heroes for Hire" instead by having Cage and Rand team up for part of the season.
 He added that Finn Jones "will bring some fresh blood in the new season".
 Jessica Henwick also reprises her Iron Fist role, appearing as Colleen Wing.
 Following the death of Reg E. Cathey in February 2018, Marvel revealed that his final performance was as Luke Cage's father James Lucas in this season.
 The character appeared briefly in the first season portrayed by an unnamed actor.

 In March 2018, Annabella Sciorra was announced to have been cast in the "key role" of Rosalie Carbone.
 The next month, Antonique Smith joined the cast as Detective Nandi Tyler, a longtime rival of Misty Knight.
 Additionally, Elden Henson reprises his role as Foggy Nelson from previous Marvel/Netflix series.